amarss321/Interview-QA/README.md

 - What is difference between git fetch and git pull ?
 ```
 I have not used git fetch a lot in my day to day work but what i know the difference between git fetch and git pull
 - git fetch will update matadata from remote repo to local repo.
-If we want to working dir we need to do git "merge"
+If we want to changes to working dir we need to do git "merge"
-- If any updates on a remote repository, If we want to copy those changes from GitHub to both  local repository and into their working directory at the time we need to use git pull command.
+- If any updates on a remote repository, If we want to copy those changes from GitHub to both  local repository and into their working directory,
+ at the time we need to use git pull command.
 ```